salvacarrion/autonmt/docs/guide/backends/fairseq.md

 !!! danger "`fairseq_args` always win on collision"
     If you set `max_epochs=10` *and* `--max-epoch 15` in `fairseq_args`, the run uses **15**.
     This is intentional — it lets you express anything Fairseq supports without AutoNMT needing to model it — but it means you must avoid setting the same thing two ways by accident.
 A handful of flags AutoNMT manages itself (`--save-dir`, `--tensorboard-logdir`, `--bpe`, `--remove-bpe`, …) are **reserved** and rejected if you pass them.

 ## When you'd still use it

 Only to reproduce or extend an existing Fairseq-based result.
-For anything new, the [AutoNMT backend](../toolkit/overview.md) is the maintained path.
+For anything new, the native [AutoNMT backend](native.md) is the maintained path.